- Develop an international perspective on human rights policy and practice through study in three different European countries.

 - We are ranked 6th in the UK for the impact of our social sciences research (Research Excellence Framework 2014).

 This course is closed for 2018 entry

-Our programme has a strong emphasis on professional development, and how human rights principles can be put into practice through policy and active engagement in these issues.
+Our programme has a strong emphasis on professional development.
 This programme is designed for postgraduates who want to make a significant contribution to the human rights agenda internationally with civil society organisations, governments and the public and private sector.
 You will be exposed to legal, political, sociological and anthropological approaches to human rights promotion and protection in a globalised world.

 Partners in this programme include the University of Roehampton (London, UK), Göteborgs Universitet (Göteborg, Sweden) and Universidad de Deusto (Bilbao, Spain).
 As well as teaching and research of the highest standards, they offer specialist expertise in human rights law, the rights of indigenous peoples and research methods.